wqoortke/VK-ML-Task/README.md

 data download links are in data/data_guide.txt

+**Python 3.11 required**!!

 I will use framework **Pytorch** for this problem.

-It wasn't specified if i can use pre-trained modules, so i decided to do both (since the given train data is so simple that this title sequences are same)
+It wasn't specified if i can use pre-trained modules, so I decided to use a ResNet as cnn module.

-## Mine solution (no pre-trained models)

-## Solution using pre-trained models
+## Solution